2015 Sprint CTA Holiday Train

-The Holiday Train also continues a more-than-20-year agency tradition of supporting Chicago communities.
+The CTA also continues a more-than-20-year agency tradition of supporting Chicago communities.
 Every year, CTA employees embrace the spirit of the holidays and donate time and money to purchase groceries and assemble food baskets that are distributed to community organizations across the city.
-CTA will donate approximately 300 food baskets to 30 local community organizations.
+We'll donate approximately 300 food baskets to local community organizations.

-The Holiday Train will travel all CTA rail lines in November and December as part of regular rail service.
+The Sprint CTA Holiday Train will travel all 'L' lines in November and December as part of regular rail service.
 Normal CTA fares apply.

 = Photos with Santa